Nevenall/blades-in-the-dark/src/05-downtime.md

 This table can also be used as a guide to **quality level** when a PC **acquires an asset** or crafts an **alchemical** or **gadget**.

-@TODO add tables from 105
+- todo add tables from 105

 ## Rituals